unionai-oss/unionml/docs/source/user_guide.md

 local_app
 ```

-`unionml` is a machine learning microframework that makes going from prototype to production fast
+UnionML is a machine learning microframework that makes going from prototype to production fast
 and simple.
-Taking inspiration from web protocols, `unionml` asks the question:
+Taking inspiration from web protocols, UnionML asks the question:

 > Is it possible to define a standard set of functions/methods for machine learning that can be
 > reused in many different contexts, from model training to batch or streaming prediction?

 ## UnionML Apps

-A *`unionml` app* is composed of two objects: `Dataset` and `Model`.
+A *UnionML app* is composed of two objects: `Dataset` and `Model`.
 Together,
 they expose method decorator entrypoints that serve as the core building blocks of an end-to-end
 machine learning application.
 The following sections will show you how to: